 Learning to navigate a large city requires patience and perseverance – ha… Berlin’s heated pace is both daunting and exhilarating.
-I’ve gone from being hopelessly lost to feeling ecstatic while blending with locals and making successful transport connections!
+I’ve gone from being befuddled and hopelessly lost to feeling ecstatic while making successful transport connections and blending with locals.

 As a point of comparison, Istanbul’s 14+ million population makes Berlin’s 4 million seem small, but to me, Istanbul’s public transit system is easier to learn.
-Switching between the U-Bahn (subway) and S-Bahn (suburban train) is confusing.
-My U-Bahn station is Gneisenaustraße – still trying to pronounce it correctly.
+It’s confusing switching between the U-Bahn (subway) and S-Bahn (suburban train).
+My U-Bahn station in Kreuzberg is Gneisenaustraße – still trying to pronounce it.
 During my first subway outing a Berliner helped by providing directions involving a U-Bahn to S-Bahn transfer.
-There are various transfer options and this one turned out to be complicated (for a tourist), somehow leaving me in the middle of nowhere at night, terrified!
+There are various transfer options and this one turned out to be complicated (for a tourist), somehow leaving me terrified and in the middle of nowhere at night!

 When will I learn the lesson about not asking locals for directions – a basic rule that continues to elude my travels?
-Essential elements of getting around seamlessly and independently in foreign countries include MapsMe or Google Maps and a power charger for your smartphone.
+Essential elements of exploring a new place seamlessly and independently include MapsMe or Google Maps and a power charger for your smartphone.
 In Berlin, speaking German is also helpful…

-I’ve booked some interesting tours and decided to make “dry runs”, to eliminate 11th hour drama reaching the starting point on time.
-Berlin is a city of striking images, but I haven’t taken many photos – dangerous while still getting your bearings.
+I’ve booked some tours and decided to make “dry runs”, to eliminate 11th hour drama reaching the starting point on time.
+Berlin is a city of striking images, but I haven’t taken many photos yet – dangerous while getting your bearings.

-Yesterday I joined a six-hour walking tour led by Berlin Like A Local.
+Yesterday, I joined a six-hour walking tour led by Berlin Like A Local.
 As with most of these outings, there was too much detailed information provided.
 The tour lasted most of the day – with a 30-minute lunch break and a few moving caffeine stops.
 We walked at a fast pace with little time for photos or chit-chat.
 Since then, I’ve downloaded self-guided tours to my smartphone.
-The next walking tour will be at my pace, and I can replay the commentary as many times as necessary :o).
+The next tour will be at my pace, and I can replay the commentary when necessary :o).

-The group included tourists from Amsterdam, Zürich, London, and New York City.
-They were in their 20s – 30s and good fun.
+The group of tourists from Amsterdam, Zürich, London, and New York City were in their 20s – 30s and good fun.
 Most of them were visiting Berlin to experience its vibrant techno nightlife scene.
 The Londoner shared pointers about Albania – possibly my next stop.
-One young couple was on their way to Prague.
+One couple was on their way to Prague.

-Our Australian guide from Melbourne has lived in Berlin for over 4 years while attending university.
-He majored in subjects which make him an expert on European history and a powerhouse of information.
-His commentary was funny at times, e.g., he told us “you can take a dog or a beer anywhere in Berlin”…
+Our Australian guide from Melbourne had lived in Berlin for over four years while attending university.
+He majored in subjects which made him a European history expert and a powerhouse of information.
+His commentary was also funny at times, e.g., he told us “you can take a dog or a beer anywhere in Berlin”…

 Attractions and Landmarks